security-notes/infobyte-faraday-wiki/Docker-Installation-Professional-and-Corporate.md

       - PGSQL_DBNAME=faraday
       - LISTEN_ADDR=0.0.0.0

-For license and storage current user's ~/.faraday/doc and ~/.faraday/storage folders are mounted by default.
+For license and storage, current user's ~/.faraday/doc and ~/.faraday/storage folders are mounted by default.
 In case you have a different installation please replace them with proper ones in

 ```
     $ docker run \